threefoldfoundation/www_threefold_farming/content/page/why/brandPanel/brandPanel.md

 ---
-id: why_brandPanel
+id: why_brandpanel
 title: A strong community of believers
 subtitle: ""
 sourceUrl: "/team"
 btnTxt: Meet the Believers
-image: teamcollage.png # Please add images in src/assets/brandPanel/
+image: teamcollage.png # Please add images in src/assets/brandpanel/
 ---

 We are a group of passionate individuals that work, together, towards a common dream - a fair, equal and sustainable Internet available to everyone, everywhere.